technix/atrament-core/README.md

 #### async atrament.game.init(path, file, gameID)

 Initialize game object.
-Required to perform operations with saves.
+It is required to perform operations with saves.
 Parameters:
 - path: path to Ink file
 - file: Ink file name
 - gameID: optional.
-If provided, Atrament will use given ID for save management.
+If provided, Atrament will use the given ID for save management.
 Otherwise, it will be generated based on path and filename.

 Event: `'game/init', { pathToInkFile: path, inkFile: file }`

 #### async atrament.game.initInkStory()

 Load Ink file and initialize Ink Story object.
-Then updates game metadata and initializes variable observers.
+Then it updates game metadata and initializes variable observers.

 Event: `'game/initInkStory'`

 #### atrament.game.getSaveSlotKey({ name, type })

 Returns save slot identifier for given save name and type.
 Possible save types: `atrament.game.SAVE_GAME`, `atrament.game.SAVE_CHECKPOINT`, `atrament.game.SAVE_AUTOSAVE`.
-For autosaves, `name` parameter should be omitted.
+For autosaves, the `name` parameter should be omitted.
-Returned value can be used as a `saveslot` parameter.
+The returned value can be used as a `saveslot` parameter.

 #### async atrament.game.start(saveslot)

-If game is started for the first time, or initialized game is not the same as current one - call `initInkStory` first.
+If the game is started for the first time, or the initialized game is not the same as the current one - call `initInkStory` first.
-Clears game state, gets initial data for variable observers.
+Clears game state, and gets initial data for variable observers.
 If `saveslot` is defined, load state from specified save.

 Event: `'game/start', { saveSlot: saveslot }`